-Consider an assignment statement " $z \leftarrow x + 2y$ ."
+Consider an assignment statement " $z \leftarrow x + 2y$ ".
 The semantic core of a language that supports such statements consists of integers, states, operations like multiplication and addition, and operations to lookup a variable's value in a state and to create a variant of a given state in which a variable is bound to a new value.
 The reinterpretation of the core must consist of a domain of abstract integers, a domain of abstract states, abstract multiplication and abstract addition of abstract integers, and operations to lookup a variable's value in an abstract state and to create an updated version of a given abstract state.

 At first glance, one might think that semantic reinterpretation is limited to nonrelational domains (such as intervals)-e.g., abstract integers would represent sets of concrete integers, and abstract states would represent sets of concrete states.
-The key insight behind the approach presented in §6.3 is as follows: Abstract integers are values in a relational domain (KS[ $V; \{i\}$ ]).
+The key insight behind the approach presented in §6.3 is as follows:

+Abstract integers are values in a relational domain $(KS[V; \{i\}])$ .
 Because a relationship is kept at all times between the pre-state and the computed value, the reinterpretation of a state-transformer expression is a KS[V; V'] value that can have nontrivial relations between pre-state and post-state values.

 The work reported in this section was motivated by our work on TSL [Lim and Reps 2008; 2013], which is a system that uses semantic reinterpretation to generate abstract interpreters for machine code.
 The presentation is intended to be understandable without any prior knowledge of TSL.
-TSL is summarized in §6.1, and a few TSL examples are used in §6.3-§6.7 to illustrate how to create a suitable CREATEABSTRANS function for the KS domain. §6.2.2 presents the outlines of a relational concrete collecting semantics, which is used in §6.4, §6.5, and §6.6.3 to sketch the core parts of a proof of soundness of semantic reinterpretation for KS.
+TSL is summarized in §6.1, and a few TSL examples are used in §6.3-§6.7 to illustrate how to create a suitable CREATEABSTRANS function for the KS domain.